 Lagom also is Hezel’s description for what brought her back to Pittsburgh and to a key position at the Foundation.
 A Nashville native, she fell in love with the city while earning a master’s in public and nonprofit management from 2006 to 2009 at the University of Pittsburgh’s Graduate School of Public and International Affairs.
 She appreciated what Pittsburgh offers in terms of work–life balance.

 “Pittsburgh is in a unique place,” Hezel says.
 “It’s a bit of an underdog from the boom industrial years, and underdogs have heart.
 Although Pittsburgh is topping charts from food scenes to livability, it’s that underdog heart that causes us to pause, look around and make sure the renaissance is working for everyone.
 The Pittsburgh Foundation is central to this message, and choosing to join an organization that is focused on 100 percent of the population is true to my public-spirited ethos and also the life lessons I learned in Sweden.”

-After five years in Stockholm, Hezel and her family returned to Pittsburgh.
+After six and a half years in Stockholm, Hezel and her family returned to Pittsburgh.
 She is now grants manager for the Foundation.